BKTidswell/REU-resources/software.md

 It's a website for collaboratively interacting with git-tracked projects.
 You will be trained in the use of git and GitHub as it will be an important way for us to share code and collaborate on projects.

+# Some useful R packages for getting started

+-  [Tidyverse](https://cran.r-project.org/web/packages/tidyverse/index.html): a set of packages for importaing, tidying, and visualizing data (and so much more).
+-  [usethis](https://cran.r-project.org/web/packages/usethis/index.html): Automate Package and Project Setup

 ## Resources and reference

 -   RStudio [webinar](https://www.rstudio.com/resources/webinars/managing-part-2-github-and-rstudio/) on version control in general and using Git and GitHub through RStudio.